News Corporation (NWSA) Stock Could Soon Reward Patient Investors

 News Corporation (NWSA): Who are the competitors?

-The company’s main competitors (and peers) include The New York Times Company (NYT) that is trading 71.77% up over the past 12 months and The Walt Disney Company (DIS) that is 124.31% higher over the same period.
-Lee Enterprises Incorporated (LEE) is 148.77% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 1.62% from the last report on Jan 28, 2021 to stand at a total of 6.68 million short shares sold with a short interest ratio of 1.69.
+The company’s main competitors (and peers) include The New York Times Company (NYT) that is trading 48.52% up over the past 12 months and The Walt Disney Company (DIS) that is 85.56% higher over the same period.
+Lee Enterprises Incorporated (LEE) is 103.94% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -43.48% from the last report on Feb 11, 2021 to stand at a total of 6.27 million short shares sold with a short interest ratio of 0.96.